sprollucy/Sweatbot-Beta/README.md

 ---

 ## **Latest Changelog**
+1.0.10-beta
+- Fixed Given bits bug again
+- Added a way to play sounds through a mic using a virtual cable
+> *Note*: To use Voip sound functions, you need to have a virtual audio cable installed, and for your mic to be set as that in your game.
+All files must be in .WAV format https://vb-audio.com/Cable/

 1.0.09.03-beta
 - Added global cooldown for commands
 - Fixed bug where if you !cheer, it would add the bits to the user also